SoneyBun/SunCalc/README.md

 SunCalc can handle trigonometry and irrational numbers.
 A list of functions can be found [here](https://bit.ly/SunCalcFunctions).

+>The functions found in gray cannot be used in the CodeHS Variant.

 ## CodeHS Variant

 The [CodeHS variant of SunCalc](https://bit.ly/SunCalcTesting) can handle the same math.
 However, due to CodeHS limitations, the functions auto open is removed, and many cases for functions had to be removed for memory reasons.